 Complaint Policy.
 Southwestern College tries to be sensitive to student concerns.
 Students should first attempt to resolve conflicts directly with the instructor.
 If such an attempt fails, the student should report the complaint to the program director.
-If the student is not satisfied, a written complaint may be filed in the appropriate academic administrator's office on the main campus.
-The academic administrator will review the complaint and attempt to resolve the issues among the parties.
-If unable to do so, the appropriate academic administrator will refer the complaint to the graduate studies council, whose decision is final.
+If the student is not satisfied, a written complaint may be filed in the academic vice president's office on the main campus.
+The academic vice president will review the complaint and attempt to resolve the issues among the parties.
+If unable to do so, the academic vice president will refer the complaint to the graduate studies council, whose decision is final.

 Policy for Students With Disabilities.

 Southwestern College seeks to make reasonable accommodations for students with disabilities in order to provide the same educational opportunities for all students.

-Students with disabilities need to provide documentation of their disabilities to both the program director and the appropriate academic administrator.
-Students will meet with appropriate personnel (e.g., program director, academic administrator, academic advisor, faculty) to discuss appropriate accommodations.
+Students with disabilities need to provide documentation of their disabilities to both the dean of students and the academic dean.
+Students will meet with appropriate personnel (e.g., academic dean, academic advisor, faculty) to discuss appropriate accommodations.

 Southwestern College does not provide assessment testing, although referrals can be made by the dean of students' office.
 Students are responsible for all expenses related to testing.

 Responsibilities of Students with Disabilities